MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/configure-contact-center-nuance-gatekeeper.md

 ## Configure Omnichannel Event Grid Writer service

 Create a new Omnichannel Service Principal account to configure new Event Grid subscriptions for incoming call events to the Conversation Conductor Service.
 This service requires EventGrid EventSubscription Contributor privilege on the specific Azure Communication Services resource connected to the Power Platform environment.
-This step must be performed by the Azure administrator.

 1. Go to **Azure Communication Services resource** > **Properties** > **Id**.
 Use the SubscriptionId and ACSResourceId that's connected to the Power Platform environment.